 I’m going to share with you an interesting Power BI reporting technique, which is about creating some application-like reports using one of the amazing features inside Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 These Power BI reporting features can really take your models and reports to the next level in terms of functionality and customer usage.